 Smoking and/or other tobacco use is prohibited on all property owned or controlled by the District.
-Any District Public Safety Officer may warn or cite any person who is in violation of this policy.
+Any Sheriff's deputy may warn or cite any person who is in violation of this policy.

 PETS ON DISTRICT PROPERTY

 Unless animals are involved in the instructional process, all District property is closed to dogs and other pets, with the exception of guide dogs for the visually impaired and disabled.